mzkhan2000/AEMO-data-Analytics/README.md

 # AEMO-data-Analytics
 AEMO-data-Analytics

-1. Fetch the data from data sources.
+# 1. Fetch the data from data sources.

-Python-Pandas necessary-code-for-me
+# For PUBLIC_DISPATCHSCADA data 8,891 files are extracted in a single folder

+Python-Pandas necessary code for fetching the data from PUBLIC_DISPATCHSCADA data

 ```python
 # import necessary libraries - Monir